 An Internship at Wellington UniVentures

-Our latest intern, Jack Clemens, joined the Wellington UniVentures team on a six-month internship in April 2021.
+Intern Jack Clemens joined the Wellington UniVentures team on a six-month internship in April 2021.
 Having previously worked at AJ Park as a Patent Assistant, Jack aims to broaden his commercialisation knowledge and learn more about the different commercial outputs across industries.

 Jack studied his Bachelor’s in Biochemistry at the University of Canterbury before heading to the University of Auckland to gain his Master’s in Biotechnology.
 With a background in this field, learning about the commercialisation process and how to create impact from research was a natural fit for Jack.